David Cleevely: Public policy and government

 He was Chair of the Digital Sector Strategy Commission for the Greater Cambridgeshire Greater Peterborough Combined Authority which reported in March 2019.

 In September 2019 he became Chair of the Cambridge Autonomous Metro Technical Advisory Committee (CAM TAC) Sep 2019 and in June 2020 co-authored a report for the CAM TAC with Professor John Miles setting out the technical and costing options for the CAM which James Palmer, the Mayor of the Combined Authority, described as "a game changer .... an exceptional piece of work which gives a clear way forward".

 In November 2019 he took over from Ian Shott as Chair of the Royal Academy of Engineering Enterprise Committee, and was succeeded by John Lazar in October 2022.

 During 2018 he proposed setting up a Policy Fellowship Scheme at the Royal Academy of Engineering and became Chair of the Policy Fellows Working Group in September 2019.
 The programme has grown rapidly to over 60 policy fellows from Whitehall and the devolved administrations.

 In March 2020 he was appointed Chair of the Royal Academy of Engineering COVID-19 Triage Group and which issued a report in August 2020 setting out how the RAE made a major contribution to addressing the crisis.

 He was Chair of the New Era for the Cambridge Economy which reported on 31 March 2022 on the changes that the Covid pandemic has brought about and the 6 challenges facing Cambridge and other city regions to recognise and take advantage of the changes that are taking place.

 Cleevely is a member of the Advisory Council for Creative Destruction Labs (Oxford), a non-profit organisation helping science and technology-based startups from across the globe.

+In 2025, Cleevely gave oral and written evidence to the House of Lords Science and Technology Committee’s inquiry on financing and scaling UK science and technology.
+He argued for a cross-government “Scaling Authority” and a decentralised “concierge” network to help high-potential firms navigate regulation and government.
+The Committee discussed these proposals and recommended establishing an authoritative concierge service to fast-track scaling companies.

 Charitable work

-In 2012 Cleevely joined forces with Hermann Hauser and Jonathan Milner – described as the "three musketeers of the Cambridge technology cluster" - to provide funding to create a Science Centre in Cambridge.
+In 2012 Cleevely joined forces with Hermann Hauser and Jonathan Milner — described as the "three musketeers of the Cambridge technology cluster" — to provide funding to create a Science Centre in Cambridge.
 He has been Chairman and substantial donor since 2013 and the Cambridge Science Centre reported over 300,000 cumulative visitors in 2019.

 In 2013 he joined the board of Raspberry Pi (Trading) Ltd. and in 2014 he became Chairman (unremunerated) of the Raspberry Pi Foundation and of Raspberry Pi Trading.
 He stepped down as Chair of Raspberry Pi Trading in February 2019 and was succeeded by John Lazar.